Credit report monitoring service

 What is a credit monitoring service?

-A credit monitoring service allows you to keep up with changes in your credit report.
+A credit monitoring service notifies you of changes to your credit report.
 Mistakes on your credit report, such as errors with your name and address, incorrectly-listed defaults or accounts not belonging to you can ruin your credit reputation and make providers consider you a bad credit risk.

 How do credit report monitoring services work?

 If you are an Australian with active credit, you have a file with a reporting agency where all your credit history and personal information is listed.
 Every time you apply for credit, which includes store finance and utilities, credit providers update your file, listing any infringements or current debts you have.
 Comprehensive Credit Reporting (CCR) means that the payments you've made, and whether you've made them on time, are also listed on your report.
 You can check out our detailed guide to CCR for more information.

 Monitoring services let you stay informed of all changes in your credit report, giving you the ability to manage how lenders perceive your creditworthiness.
 Here is a brief look at how each monitoring service works:

 - Equifax alerts.
 Equifax offers tiered packages with different levels of service, including monitoring services.
 With Equifax access, you get credit alerts so you receive an email when certain changes, including credit inquiries, happen on your file.
 The Equifax ID package gives you credit alerts as well as Identity Watch, which will alert you if your details may have been compromised online.

 What information is on my credit report?